AndreaPazienza/RL-digital_design/README.md

 # Reti Logiche Final Project

 This repository contains the final project for the Logic Networks course at Politecnico di Milano.
 The project implements a digital component in VHDL as described in the project specifications.
-The repository includes the VHDL source code, testbenches, and project documentation.
+The repository includes the VHDL source code, testbenches, and project requirements.

 ---